RoStrap/Classes/README.md

 return Class
 ```

 This syntax most clearly shows which functions and properties are inherited by Objects of type `Class` versus which functions are the constructors.
-Method functions are declared with a `:`, while constructors are declared with a `.` before the function name.
+Method functions are declared with a `:`, while constructors are declared with a `.` preceding the function name.
 Never use strings instead of Enumerators.

-Wrapper classes are not held to this standard.
+Wrapper classes are not bound to the same syntactic guidelines.